communityinclusion/communityinclusion.org/src/pages/about/index.md

 <div class="card-body">

    <h2 class="card-title"><a class="link dt w-100 mt-2 dark-blue" href="/jobs">Jobs at ICI</a></h2>
-       <p class="card-text"> Join a great workplace that supports and advances UMass Boston’s values of diversity and equity!</p>
+       <p class="card-text"> Join a great workplace that supports and advances UMass Boston’s values of excellence and serivce to our communities.</p>
 </div>
 </div>
 </div>